MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 3. Enable creative mode.
 This will enable `mapedit` mode.
 5. *Optional:* Enable `worldedit`

-### 3. Select an area
+### 3. Important information

+- *Do not run* `/ctf_map editor`*, follow the instructions as mentioned in this guide.*
-1. Decide where you will build your map.
-The area can be maximum 230x230 blocks in surface area, but it can be lesser.
+- The map area can be maximum 230x230 blocks in surface area, but it can be lesser.
+Build it accordingly.
-2. Grant yourself the `ctf_map_editor` privilege by running `/grantme ctf_map_editor` or by running `/grantme all` which grants you all the privileges that will be useful for map making.
+- You can grant yourself the `ctf_map_editor` privilege by running `/grantme ctf_map_editor` or by running `/grantme all` which grants you all the privileges that will be useful for map making.
-3. Run `/ctf_map editor`
-4. Select "Create New Map"
-5. Select a position to be one corner of the map.
-6. Select a position in the opposite corner.
-Place it higher/lower than the first one to give the map height.
-7. **Note:** you can change your area at any time by typing `/ctf_map editor` and pressing the "Corners" button.

-> **Important:** If you ever want to exit the world in which you are making the map and want to come back to it later, simply exit it (**do not** press "Finish Editing in the CTF map editor).
-When you want to start working on the map again, you can simply rejoin the world and continue. *Only when you have finished making the map should you run* `/ctf_map editor` .

 ### 4. Build